You want smart political talk without the meltdowns?

 Just like we could have prevented riots.

-Uh, and that could have been stopped.
+And that could have been stopped.

-Just like the the people that were trying to attack federal buildings every night in Portland, we could have stopped them too.
+Just like the people that were trying to attack federal buildings every night in Portland, we could have stopped them too.

 It's called tear gas.

-We have we have the means to disperse crowds.
+We have the means to disperse crowds.

 Donald Trump would offer National Guard help and he'd get rejected again and again.